AndyYuan-Oni/AndyYuan-Oni/README.md

 I'm trying to code some bug and debug

-- 🌱 I’m currently learning Python and Linux (for fun)
+- 🌱 Further plan: C# and Unity
 - 📫 How to reach me: [@AndyYuan-Oni](https://github.com/AndyYuan-Oni)